jaketae/jaketae.github.io/_posts/2019-11-30-jupyter-automation.md

 <img src="/assets/images/some_file_name.png">
 ```

-To make this work, I realized that I would have to walk through every image link in the converted file and restructure them correctly.
+On a quick side note, those of you who know `.html` will easily recognize that this conforms to `.html` syntax.
+Anyhow, to make this work, I realized that I would have to walk through every image link in the converted file and restructure them correctly into standard `.html` tag format.
 This sounded intimidating, but I decided to try it nonetheless.
 After performing this menial task for some time, however, I concluded that this manual handwork was not the way to go.

 # Automating with Python